jcs-emacs/jcs-emacs/README.md

 Here is the list of few essential and recent changes to this configuration.

-* `8.0.2` - Remove config tabify/untabify save, and replace it with `with whitespace-cleanup-mode`.
+* `8.0.2` - Remove config tabify/untabify save, and replace it with `whitespace-cleanup-mode`.
 * `8.0.1` - Switch from `ivy` to `vertico`.
 * `8.0.0` - Move everything to `.emacs.d`. ([#32](https://github.com/jcs-emacs/jcs-emacs/pull/32))
 * `7.1.0` - Replace `quelpa` with `github-elpa`.